-Make this Pressure Cooker One Pot Spaghetti Dinner and have dinner on the table in less than 30 minutes.
+Make this Instant Pot Spaghetti and have dinner on the table in less than 30 minutes.

-If you prefer meat with your pasta, try my Pressure Cooker Beef and Macaroni, which is also a one pot meal and very popular!
+Another delicious spaghetti dinner with pasta and homemade meat sauce is my Pressure Cooker Beef and Macaroni.
+It is also a one pot meal and totally delicious.

 If you don’t want to make your own sauce, I’ll tell you how in the notes section below.

 Make sure you also are preparing my delicious Air Fryer Garlic Bread Buns, so you can sop up all the delicious sauce.